ml-evs/matador/README.rst

 Installation
 ------------

 In the simplest case (e.g. you already have Python 3.6+ set up), ``pip install matador-db`` is sufficient to get up and running, preferably in a fresh virtual environment.
-More detailed instructions can be found in the `Installation instructions <https://docs.matador.science/en/latest/install.html>`_.

-Tests can be run on your local machine with ``python -m unittest discover -v -b`` or simply with ``py.test`` (required pytest to be installed); in order to test CASTEP-running functionality, the tests will look for an MPI-enabled executable named ``castep`` on your ``$PATH``.

 Upgrading to the latest version should be as simple as ``pip install -U matador-db``.

+For an editable development installation, clone the source code from this repository and run ``pip install -e .`` from the matador folder.
+Tests can be run on your local machine with ``python -m unittest discover -v -b`` or simply with ``py.test`` after test dependencies have been installed with ``pip install .[test]``.
+In order to test CASTEP-running functionality, the tests will look for an MPI-enabled executable named ``castep`` on your ``$PATH``.

+Further instructions can be found in the `Installation instructions <https://docs.matador.science/en/latest/install.html>`_.

 Usage
 ------